[hfe_template id='123664']

 Here are just a few benefits of having quality roof insulation in the home:

-• Insulation keeps excess heat from getting inside your home during the summer, which means you’ll enjoy a cooler house.
+- Insulation keeps excess heat from entering your home during the summer, so you’ll enjoy a cooler house.

-• Roof insulation ensures a more moderate indoor temperature, resulting in some impressive energy savings and a lower bill.
+- Roof insulation ensures a more moderate indoor temperature, resulting in impressive energy savings and a lower bill.

-• A well-insulated roof does an excellent job at keeping moisture from getting inside, reducing the worry of too much condensation or dangerous mould.
+- A well-insulated roof does an excellent job of keeping moisture from getting inside, reducing the worry of too much condensation or dangerous mould.

-It’s clear to see why having proper roof insulation can be beneficial to your home.
-Without it, you could be wasting money and energy that you don’t need to.
+Proper roof insulation can be beneficial to your home.
+Without it, you could be wasting money and energy that you don’t need.

-A well-insulated roof will protect your house from the elements, keeping temperatures at a reasonable level.
-When indoors temperatures are correct, it prevents the troubles of condensation that can accumulate inside your home.
+A well-insulated roof protects your house from the elements, keeping indoor temperatures reasonable.
+This prevents condensation from accumulating inside your home.

 Think of insulation as a cushion between your attic and the ceiling that helps to keep temperatures in check.
-If you already have roof insulation, you should consider getting it replaced every few years.
+If you already have roof insulation, you should consider replacing it every few years.

-If your insulation has gotten wet or has become exposed to the elements, now is the time to have new insulation added and the old insulation removed.
+If your insulation has gotten wet or has become exposed to the elements, now is the time to add new insulation and remove the old insulation.

 Keep Things Dry with Roof Ventilation

-The idea of roof ventilation is no different when it comes to your roof.
-Air needs to circulate throughout this part of the home to keep things flowing and remove any stagnation or moisture.
+The idea of roof ventilation is no different regarding your roof.
+Air must circulate throughout this part of the home to keep things flowing and remove any stagnation or moisture.

 So what happens without proper roof and attic ventilation?
-When the sunlight hits your roof, temperatures in the attic start to rise.
+When the sunlight hits your roof, temperatures in the attic rise.

-As temperatures get hotter, they can start to affect the home’s structure and building materials.
+As temperatures rise, they can affect the home’s structure and building materials.
 If the air is humid, the roof can accumulate excess condensation without proper ventilation.

 Both methods of attic ventilation will lower the temperature and humidity levels.
 The result is much less ceiling condensation and a lower probability of mould exposure.

-Just like every other room in your home, the attic needs to breathe.
-It becomes stuffy, moist, and hot without good ventilation, which is the perfect recipe for mould and structural problems.
+Like every other room in your home, the attic needs to breathe.
+Without good ventilation, it becomes stuffy, moist, and hot, which is the perfect recipe for mould and structural problems.

-By keeping your attic insulated and dry, you have a high line of protection against damage.
+Keeping your attic insulated and dry gives you a high line of protection against damage.
 Air needs to circulate to prevent stagnation and the increase of condensation, so make sure your attic area is adequately ventilated to avoid these issues.

 Any humid air that reaches your attic should be blown out using a quality ventilation system.
-The air should be replaced by cooler, drier air coming from the outside via a soffit system.
+The air should be replaced by cooler, drier air from outside via a soffit system.

 Other Ways to Stop Condensation

-Now that you know a bit more about the importance of roof insulation and ventilation, what else can do you to keep moisture at bay?
-A few simple tweaks in your lifestyle can make a big difference in the prevention of condensation and mould.
+Now that you know more about the importance of roof insulation and ventilation, what else can you do to keep moisture at bay?
+A few simple tweaks in your lifestyle can make a big difference in preventing condensation and mould.

 Firstly, open your windows on warm days to “air out the home.”
-This simple act can dry out anything that’s accumulated condensation or exposed to interior humidity.
+This simple act can dry out anything that has accumulated condensation or is exposed to interior humidity.

-Use a dehumidifier if you live in areas where humidity is an issue.
-This helpful appliance can be placed in any room and will keep moisture levels to a minimum.
+If you live in an area with high humidity, use a dehumidifier.
+This helpful appliance can be placed in any room and will keep moisture levels minimal.

 Think of every activity you do that produces excess heat.
 Anything from washing dishes and drying clothes to cooking and taking hot baths or showers will create additional moisture and heat.